ostoe/Ob-ImagePastePlugin/README.md

 # Obsidian Image ClassifyPaste Plugin

-## 1. This plugin let you paste you able image like typora, and can reconstructor you markdown file history, also support paste multi-image copy from local image.
+## 1. This plugin able let you paste image like typora, also support paste multi-image copy from local image,and can reconstructor you markdown file history,
 ### operate steop
-suppose there is a MyTest.md file, I will do with some step:
+Suppose there is a `MyTest.md` file, I will do with some step:
-1. Copy network image
+1. Copy network image from Chrome Browers
 2. Paste in `Mytest.md` markdown file
 3. The plugin will auto create `MyTest` directory which name same to markdown file.
 4. Save image which path was `MyTest/image_filename.png`